Alphonse Mucha

-Alfons Maria Mucha ([ˈalfons ˈmuxa]; 24 July 1860 – 14 July 1939), known internationally as Alphonse Mucha, was a Czech painter, illustrator, and graphic artist, living in Paris during the Art Nouveau period, best known for his distinctly stylized and decorative theatrical posters, particularly those of Sarah Bernhardt.
+Alfons Maria Mucha ([ˈalfons ˈmuxa]; 24 July 1860 – 14 July 1939), known internationally as Alphonse Mucha, was a Czech painter, illustrator, and graphic artist.
+Living in Paris during the Art Nouveau period, he was widely known for his distinctly stylised and decorative theatrical posters, particularly those of Sarah Bernhardt.
 He produced illustrations, advertisements, decorative panels, as well as designs, which became among the best-known images of the period.

-In the second part of his career, at the age of 57, he returned to his homeland and devoted himself to a series of twenty monumental canvases known as The Slav Epic, depicting the history of all the Slavic peoples of the world, which he painted between 1912 and 1926.
+In the second part of his career, at the age of 57, he returned to his homeland and devoted himself to a series of twenty monumental symbolist canvases known as The Slav Epic, depicting the history of all the Slavic peoples of the world, which he painted between 1912 and 1926.
 In 1928, on the 10th anniversary of the independence of Czechoslovakia, he presented the series to the Czech nation.
 He considered it his most important work.

 Early life

 Mucha was born on 24 July 1860 in the small town of Ivančice in southern Moravia, then a province of the Austrian Empire (currently a region of the Czech Republic).
 His family had a very modest income; his father Ondřej was a court usher, and his mother Amálie was a miller's daughter.
-Ondřej had six children, all with names starting with A. Alphonse was his first child with Amálie, followed by Anna and Anděla.
+Alphonse was the eldest of six children, all with names starting with "A".

-Mucha showed an early talent for drawing; a local merchant impressed by his work provided him with paper for free, though it was considered a luxury.
+Alphonse showed an early talent for drawing; a local merchant impressed by his work gave him a gift of paper, at the time a luxury item.
 In the preschool period, he drew exclusively with his left hand.
-He also had a talent for music: he was an alto singer and violin player.
+He had a talent for music: he was an alto singer and violin player.
 After completing Volksschule, he wanted to continue with his studies, but his family was not able to fund them, as they were already funding the studies of his three step-siblings.

 His music teacher sent him to Pavel Křížkovský, choirmaster of St Thomas's Abbey in Brno, to be admitted to the choir and to have his studies funded by the monastery.
 Křížovský was impressed by his talent, but he was not able to admit and fund him, as he had just admitted another talented young musician, Leoš Janáček.

 Křížovský sent him to a choirmaster of the Cathedral of St. Peter and Paul, who admitted him as a chorister and funded his studies at the gymnasium in Brno, where he received his secondary school education.
 After his voice broke, he gave up his chorister position, but played as a violinist during masses.

 He became devoutly religious, and wrote later, "For me, the notions of painting, going to church, and music are so closely knit that often I cannot decide whether I like church for its music, or music for its place in the mystery which it accompanies."
 He grew up in an environment of intense Czech nationalism in all the arts, from music to literature and painting.
 He designed flyers and posters for patriotic rallies.